luongvilam123/ProfileRepository/README.md

 # 💫 About Me:
-I’m working as a Full-Stack Web Developer and contributing to frontend and backend for building web applications at Hitachi Vantara.<br>I am a quick learner and someone who is pleasant to work with.<br>In my free time, I solve brain-stretching problems even though it takes me a long time to find the solution and reading books.<br>I also enjoy physical activities such as badminton and boxing.<br>
+- I’m working as a Full-Stack Web Developer and contributing to frontend and backend for building web applications at Hitachi Vantara.<br>- I am a quick learner and someone who is pleasant to work with.<br>- In my free time, I solve brain-stretching problems even though it takes me a long time to find the solution and reading books.<br>- I also enjoy physical activities such as badminton and boxing.<br>

 ## 🌐 Socials: